 The unincorporated area of Mono County, outside the town of Mammoth Lakes, has few existing dedicated bicycle facilities.
 With job centers and school locations often outside their community, it is not practical for most people to commute to work on bicycles or for many students to commute to school using bicycles.
 Both students and workers must often drive many miles to their destination, to a community other than the one in which they reside.
-Extreme weather conditions also make it difficult to bike year-round; snow and ice in many parts of the county limit winter biking opportunities, while extreme heat and dust storms decrease summer biking opportunities in a few other areas.
+Extreme weather conditions also make it difficult to bike <a href="mailto:year-round/year-r